Home > Tours > UK & Ireland Tours > Country Roads of Ireland (Small Group)

 • Dublin: A stunning combination of cobblestone walkways, emerald-green lawns and 18th-century architectural gems, Trinity College is one of Europe's elite universities and counts poet Oscar Wilde among its alumni.
 See the enchanting college campus and discover insights into its impressive history.
 Enjoy access to view the famous Book of Kells, an exquisite manuscript of the four gospels of the Christian New Testament, renowned for the intricacy, detail and majesty of the illustrations.

-• Kilkenny: Visit Kilkenny Castle with a Local Expert.
-On a guided tour, learn the history of this magnificent castle and that of the powerful family that came to call it home for so many centuries.
+• Kilkenny: Visit Kilkenny Castle to learn the history of this magnificent castle and that of the powerful Ormonde family that came to call it home for so many centuries.
+Amble through the Picture Gallery, library, drawing room, nursery and bedrooms decorated in 1830s splendour as well as the rolling parkland formal terraced rose garden, woodlands and man-made lake.

 Choose between two carefully selected activities